What else will I need besides the DewBuster™ Controller?

-Can I connect the DewBuster™ Controller to my telescope's DC OUT connector?
+Can I connect the DewBuster™ Controller to the DC OUT connector on my telescope mount?

 How often should I recharge my battery?

-Recharge your battery as soon as possible after each use because discharging dissolves the lead plates forming lead sulphate.
+Recharge your battery as soon as possible after each use.
+This offers the best chance for all of the lead sulphate to replate back onto the battery's lead plates.
 If left discharged the lead sulphate settles to the bottom as sludge and can't plate back when you try to recharge the battery so the battery will not store as much energy.
-I recommend leaving a "smart charger" connected to the battery at all times so that it will charge the battery and then switch to "float" to maintain the battery at 13.6V to 13.8V so that it is ready for use when you need it.
+I recommend leaving a "smart charger" connected to the battery at all times so that after it has recharged it will switch to "float" and maintain the battery at 13.6V to 13.8V so that it is ready for use when you need it.
 Conventional chargers should not be left connected all the time as they will overcharge and damage the battery.

 Heater Size Amps at Full Power